Accessibility Improvements

 Known Issues

-We raised areas that needed further research.
+Areas that need further research.

 Future work

-Design elements and outstanding questions became the subject of further work.
+Design elements and outstanding questions.

-Outcomes
+Outcomes & Impact

 Deliverables